-Dating back as far as the Bible, marine pilotage is one of the world’s oldest trades.
+Dating back as far as Ancient Greece and Rome, marine pilotage is one of the world’s oldest trades.
 Often referred to as “bar pilots,” these local experts use their detailed knowledge of waterways to safely navigate a visiting vessel over the sandbar offshore and to the dock.
 In the 1700’s and 1800’s, pilots in Charleston Harbor – much like those in the rest of the country and the world – were self-employed and competed against one another.
 Often racing one another in sailing vessels to the sandbar, the first man to reach the incoming ship was the one who climbed aboard and guided her in.
 This practice resulted in the development of effective and fast sailing schooners, including the winner of the first America’s Cup, but was inherently dangerous and ineffective.

 Thus, in 1890, these early pilots banded together and the Charleston Branch Pilots’ Association was formed.
 Now regulated by the State to eliminate competition and increase safety, the Association used a large, modern sailing schooner to work the bar and established a central location and dock at Adgers Wharf, where the Charleston Pilots have remained since that time.